amouly/OBDSim/README.md

 * You need to install java 7 jdk
 * Maven is used to download dependencies and build
-* Developed in IntelliJ Comminity Edition
+* Developed in IntelliJ Community Edition

 ## How to test it? ##